MadMerick01/BolidesTheCutbyAbleMerick/README.md

 - Everything in Public Edition
 - Weapon & ammo purchasing
 - Support the Dev
-- New Bolides Events Added
+- New Hoostile Bolides Events Added
 - Bug fix on Beamng update happens here first
-- Bolide AI actively iterated here
+- Bolide AI actively iterated here (will be transferred to Public on major updates)
 - Spawn, Breadcrumbs and Performance actively iterated
 - Integration of New mods/gameplay
 ------------------------------------------------------